 As described on the page about SVG, every SVG object has an id.
-To change the id of an object in Inkscape, right click on the object, and choose Object Properties.
-The Object Properties window will appear, which looks like this:
+To change the id of an object in Inkscape, right click on the object, and choose Object Properties....
+The Object Properties tab will appear on the right of the interface, which looks like this:

-In this window, you can change the object's id, by entering a new id in the Id field, and clicking the [Set] button.
+In this tab, you can change the object's id, by entering a new id in the ID field, and clicking the [Set] button.